gpakosz/uuid4/README.md

 trivially predictable.
 But if you're willing to generate secure "tokens", that's not what UUIDs are made for anyway 🤷‍♂️

+The statistical properties of the generated UUIDs have been tested with [PractRand] and [TestU01] 🎲

+This implementation has been used in production for years without any reported defect so far 🤞

 Supported platforms:

 - Windows